 Only modest bodyside cladding is used on the Pilot, which exhibits a clean look.
 The hood slopes down to a wide grille flanked by wraparound headlights.
 Despite some headlight and grille changes for 2006, the overall appearance is practically the same as when the model made its debut.
 All Pilots now have body-colored bumpers, bodyside moldings, door handles and side mirrors.

 Up to eight occupants can fit inside the Pilot, which features 60/40-split folding seats in the second and third rows.
 Theater seating provides a better view for rear passengers.
 Cloth upholstery is standard, and leather is available in a variant called the EX-L.

 Maximum cargo volume totals 87.6 cubic feet.
 A 4-foot-wide sheet of plywood will fit flat on the floor.
-Options include a DVD-based navigation system and a rear-seat DVD entertainment system.
+Options include a DVD-based touch-screen navigation system and a rear-seat DVD entertainment system.

 Under the Hood

 The Pilot's 3.5-liter V-6 produces 244 horsepower and 240 pounds-feet of torque and runs on regular unleaded gasoline.
 A column-mounted lever controls the five-speed automatic transmission.
 A front-wheel-drive model with Variable Cylinder Management can automatically switch the Pilot's 3.5-liter V-6 between six- and three-cylinder modes to improve fuel economy.
 The front-drive Pilot with VCM saves 1 to 2 mpg compared to the heavier 4WD version.

 The Pilot boasts a Top Safety Pick designation from the Insurance Institute for Highway Safety, having received top scores in frontal-, side- and rear-impact crash tests.
 Dual-stage front airbags, side-impact airbags for the front seats and side curtain airbags for all three rows of seats are standard.